Back to Blog Home

 This way, clients can sign up and log into your agency or firm’s website portal so they can view everything from messages, reporting dashboards, documents, payments, and much more, specifically tailored for them.

 Well, in this article, I’m going to show you exactly how you can create a Squarespace client portal.
 What makes me qualified to teach this?
-I run a marketing agency myself and have a client portal that my clients can log into.
+I run a marketing agency myself and have a customer portal that my clients can log into.
 So, I’ll go over everything you need to know step-by-step.

 Let’s get into it.